-$^{\$}$ = Please provide statistics (World Bank) for the latest year during 2012-2014.
+\World Bank statistics for the latest year during 2012-2014

-Торіс Broad Scope 1 Rectangular Strategy Phase III.
-Rectangle I: Promotion of Agriculture Sector Cambodia's agriculture continues to play an important role in supporting economic growth, ensuring equity, securing food security, and promoting development of the rural economy.
-The Royal Government's vision is to modernize Cambodia's agriculture (with maintaining the targeted agricultural growth of 5% per annum), based on a new approach and with changed scope and pace, to transform this sector from extensive stage of development, i.e. primarily depending on expanded use of available resources (such as land and other natural resources) and traditional agricultural inputs, into an intensive stage of development that primarily depends on the application of techniques, new technologies, R&D, mechanization and increased capacity of irrigation to improve productivity, and diversify into high value crops and other agricultural products including livestock farming and aquaculture while taking into account the need to ensure efficient management of land and sustainability of environment and natural resources.
+Rectangular Strategy Phase III

+Rectangle I: Promotion of Agriculture Sector

+Cambodia's agriculture continues to play an important role in supporting economic growth, ensuring equity, securing food security, and promoting development of the rural economy.
+The Royal Government's vision is to modernize Cambodia's agriculture (with maintaining the targeted agricultural growth of five per cent per annum), based on a new approach and with changed scope and pace, to transform this sector from extensive stage of development, i.e. primarily depending on expanded use of available resources (such as land and other natural resources) and traditional agricultural inputs, into an intensive stage of development that primarily depends on the application of techniques, new technologies, R&D, mechanization and increased capacity of irrigation to improve productivity, and diversify into high value crops and other agricultural products including livestock farming and aquaculture while taking into account the need to ensure efficient management of land and sustainability of environment and natural resources.
 Moreover, further promotion of commercialization and agro-industry development will increase added-value of agricultural products and income of people.
-In pursuance of this objective, the Royal Government focuses on: Further improving productivity, diversification and commercialization of rice and other crops by promoting R&D for productivity and quality improvement and adaptation to climate change; strengthening, expanding and ensuring the sustainability of extension services and market information; and promotion of use of
+In pursuance of this objective, the Royal Government focuses on:

+• Further improving productivity, diversification and commercialization of rice and other crops by promoting R&D for productivity and quality improvement and adaptation to climate change

+- Strengthening, expanding and ensuring the sustainability of extension services and market information - Promotion of use of agricultural machinery with sustainable management of national resources.

+Major strategies adopted for implementing above policies

+Agricultural Sector Strategic Development Plan 2014-2018 (ASSDP2014-2018)

+In response to productivity, diversification and commercialization of agricultural crops, MAFF aims to increase the growth of all kind of crops production by 10 per cent per annum through enhancing agricultural research and extension aiming to increase crop yield, improve the product quality for market demand, and adaptation to climate change with sustainable agricultural land and water resource management.

-Торіс Broad Scope agricultural machinery with sustainable management of national resources.
-2 Strategies Major strategies adopted for implementing above policies National Strategic Development Plan 2014-2018 (NSDP2014-2018) Agricultural Sector Strategic Development Plan 2014-2018 (ASSDP2014- 2018).
-Strategic Plan in Response to the Impact of Climate Change2013-2018, MAFF (MAFF- SPIRICC2013- 2018) The enhancement of Agricultural Productivity, Diversification and Commercialization is the main strategic goal for promoting growth and reducing poverty in the agricultural sector.
+National Strategic Development Plan 2014-2018 (NSDP2014-2018)

+The enhancement of agricultural productivity, diversification and commercialization are the main strategic goals for promoting growth and reducing poverty in the agricultural sector.
 Productivity increases are needed to enable increased production by double cropping and crop intensification approach.
 Diversification will help farmers reduce risk and at the same time shift to the cultivation of crops with greater value-added.
 Poverty cannot be eliminated by improving subsistence alone, so commercialization is a necessary means of improving farm incomes and farmer welfare.
 At the same time, care must be taken to ensure that commercialization does not undermine food security.

+Strategic Plan in Response to the Impact of Climate Change 2013-2018, MAFF (MAFF-SPIRICC 2013-2018)

-In response to productivity, diversification and commercialization of agricultural crops, MAFF aims to increase the growth of all kind of crops production by 10% per annum through enhancing agricultural research and extension aiming to increase crop yield, improve the product quality for market demand, and adaptation to climate change with sustainable agricultural land and water resource management.
-To reach this objective, MAFF R&D will focus on the following strategic approaches: (1) Strengthening capacity and facility of Research and development that will continue to improve crop productivity and resilience to climate change and market demand; and (2) Promoting agricultural diversification through the creation of an enabling environment to increase the involvement of private sector in research to identify value added crops for diversification, adaptation to climate change and commercialization.
-3 Specific focus Areas covering commodities, enterprises, systems, approaches (adaptive, applied, basic & strategic, anticipatory, etc.) To achieve the above strategic objectives, NSDP2014-2018, ASSDP2014-2018 and SPIRICC2013-2018 outlines basic, strategic and adaptive R&D for rice and non rice crops with specific focus in Summary on: Continuing germplasm collection and evaluation and acceleration of their utilization, Improvement of popular released rice varieties with commercial value grown in medium and lower toposequences of rainfed lowlands for tolerance to flood, drought and salinity, and resistance to bacterial leaf blight, rice blast and BPH; Development of less than 100 days maturity rice varieties
+To reach this objective, MAFF R&D will focus on the following strategic approaches: (i) strengthening capacity and facility of research and development that will continue to improve crop productivity and resilience to climate change and market demand; and (ii) promoting agricultural diversification through the creation of an enabling environment to increase the involvement of private sector in research to identify value added crops for diversification, adaptation to climate change and commercialization.

+Areas covering commodities, enterprises, systems, approaches (adaptive, applied, basic & strategic, anticipatory, etc.)

+To achieve the above strategic objectives, NSDP2014-2018, ASSDP2014-2018 and SPIRICC2013-2018 outlines basic, strategic and adaptive R&D for rice and non rice crops with specific focus on:

+• Continuing germplasm collection and evaluation and acceleration of their utilization